 Always a adrenaline chaser, Jayson has been a Public Safety Sector for the past 10 years as a Firefighter, and Emergency Medical Technician.
 Today, Jayson is honored to be a emergency medical dispatcher, helping those in need.
 Jayson resides in Southern Ohio with his other passion in life, his wife Brandy and their four-legged family members.

-Tim Rogers lives in Circleville Ohio with his wife Deb, daughter Laurel, and their German Shorthair named Barley.
+Tim Rogers, Board of Directors -Tim lives in Circleville Ohio with his wife Deb, daughter Laurel, and their German Shorthair named Barley.
 Tim has worked as a first responder in emergency services for 15 years.
 Prior to moving to to Ohio in 2016, Tim and his family lived in East Tennessee, where he was born and raised in the heart of the Cherokee National Forrest.
 This Region offered a magnitude of diversity, and the opportunities for a “generalist” are endless.
 Like many others, these opportunities spent on public lands have shaped Tim into the person he is today.
 Tim is committed and looks forward to preserving and sharing these opportunities with his children, just as his father did with him.